lciscon/PaperTTY/README.md

 ### Using with RealVNC

-To use PaperTTY With RealVNC you have to set it to use VNC Password you have to go into the RealVNC server options and set the following flags:
+To use PaperTTY With RealVNC you have to go into the RealVNC server options dialog and set the following flags:

 ```
 Authentication: VNC password